Rebel Alliance

-The Rebel Alliance (formal: The Alliance to Restore the Republic) is a fictional, stateless, anti-imperialist, interstellar coalition of rebel dissidents and defectors of the Galactic Empire in the Star Wars franchise.
-The Alliance's goal is to restore the liberal governance of the previous Galactic Republic, which had been dissolved after its leader Palpatine seized absolute power and declared himself emperor.
-It is the main protagonist faction of the original Star Wars trilogy, parallel to the mostly fallen Jedi Order survived by Obi-Wan Kenobi, Yoda, and later Luke Skywalker.
+The Rebel Alliance (known formally in-universe as the Alliance to Restore the Republic), also known simply as the Rebellion, is an organization that features in the fictional world of the Star Wars franchise.
+The Alliance is portrayed as a stateless coalition of rebel dissidents and defectors who oppose the Galactic Empire and its authoritarian rule.
+Its stated goal is to restore the governance of the previous Galactic Republic, which had been dissolved after its leader Palpatine seized absolute power and declared himself emperor.
+It is the main protagonistic faction of the original Star Wars trilogy.

-As a direct reactionary movement to the formation of the Empire, the Rebel insurgency conducted covert operations on Imperial garrison-worlds and utilized a stateless strategy in conjunction with wolfpack-guerrilla warfare against the Imperial Fleet throughout the galaxy.
-Capital ships had no place in the Rebellion as these are expensive to build, maintain, and to keep fully crewed.
-The Rebellion was far too limited in both manpower and resources to justify putting so much of both into a giant target.
-When the Galactic Empire is capable of always fielding greater numbers and greater firepower, being able to hit high-valued targets and get out is much more important.
-While the Empire considers all dissent and rebellion as acts of extremism and terrorism in Imperial propaganda, the Alliance is described and portrayed in various Star Wars media as a group of resilient freedom fighters, based on tolerance, self-empowerment, and hope for a better future using insurgency weapons and tactics.
+In the Star Wars universe, the rebel insurgency conducts covert operations on Imperial garrison worlds, utilizing a stateless strategy in conjunction with wolfpack-guerrilla warfare against the Imperial fleet throughout the galaxy.
+Capital ships are portrayed as having no place in the Rebellion, as they are described as logistically expensive to build, maintain, and to keep fully crewed.
+The Rebellion is portrayed as far too limited in both manpower and resources to justify putting so much of both into a giant target.
+The Galactic Empire, on the other hand, is portrayed as capable of always fielding greater numbers and greater firepower.
+Being able to hit high-valued targets and get out is therefore depicted as being much more important to the Rebellion.
+While the Empire labels all dissenters and rebels as extremists and terrorists in Imperial propaganda, the Alliance is depicted and portrayed in various Star Wars media as a group of resilient freedom fighters, based on tolerance, self-empowerment, and hope for a better future using insurgency weapons and tactics.

-The Rebel Alliance was first featured as the main protagonist faction in the films A New Hope (1977), The Empire Strikes Back (1980) and Return of the Jedi (1983).
+The Rebel Alliance was first featured as the main protagonistic faction in the films A New Hope (1977), The Empire Strikes Back (1980) and Return of the Jedi (1983).
 The faction's origins were alluded to in Revenge of the Sith (2005), and their early activities are featured in the Disney XD television series Rebels, the anthology film Rogue One (2016), and the Disney+ series Andor.

 Depiction

 Origins

+Note: All dates in this article are in the BBY/ABY format.
+This is a fictional in-universe dating system centred on the Battle of Yavin in Episode IV: A New Hope in which the first Death Star is destroyed.
+BBY is Before the Battle of Yavin; ABY is After the Battle of Yavin.